Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Introduction

-In this work, we introduce \textbf{PatternLocal}, a data-driven, model-agnostic XAI method that extends the Pattern approach to non-linear cases.
-PatternLocal converts locally discriminative explanations, produced by methods such as LIME or KernelSHAP, into generative representations that more accurately reflect statistical relevance; see \cref{fig:figure_1}.
-This transformation helps reduce the impact of suppressor and other non-informative variables while maintaining local fidelity to the model’s decision behavior.
-PatternLocal assumes access to representative training data and a meaningful input simplification (e.g. superpixels or feature masks) shared across samples.
-We evaluate PatternLocal on the XAI-TRIS suppressor and artificial lesion MRI benchmark and compare it with a range of established XAI methods.
-The results show that PatternLocal consistently provides more reliable and interpretable explanations without requiring any changes to the underlying model.
+In this work, we introduce \emph{PatternLocal}, a data-driven, model-agnostic XAI method that extends the Pattern approach to non-linear cases. {PatternLocal} converts locally discriminative explanations, produced by methods such as LIME or KernelSHAP, into generative representations that more accurately reflect statistical relevance; see \cref{fig:figure_1}.
+This transformation helps reduce the impact of suppressor and other non-informative variables while maintaining local fidelity to the model's decision behavior. {PatternLocal} assumes access to representative training data and a meaningful input simplification (e.g., superpixels or feature masks) shared across samples.
+We evaluate {PatternLocal} on the XAI-TRIS benchmark, artificial lesion MRI benchmark, and an EEG Motor imagery dataset, and compare it with a range of established XAI methods.
+The results show that {PatternLocal} consistently provides more reliable and interpretable explanations without changing the underlying model.